roshan995-scc/hv24_t09-locx/README.md

 ## 👥 About Team Locx

-Team Locx is a passionate group of innovators building tech that bridges the gap between **academic success** and **mental wellness** using AI.
+Team Locx is a group of passionate innovators focused on integrating **Artificial Intelligence** with **academic systems** to enhance student performance and well-being.

 ---